-Taking Ibuprofen for Muscle Soreness after a Workout
+Exercise Recovery: Taking Ibuprofen for Muscle Soreness after a Workout

 Some athletes and weight trainers pop a few ibuprofen or other non-steroidal anti-inflammatory medication (NSAID) after a workout, especially when they anticipate that they might be sore the next day.
 However, this isn’t necessarily a good idea.
 According to a research review conducted by Brad Schoenfeld, of the Department of Health Sciences at the City University of New York, popping ibuprofen on a routine basis could interfere with muscle growth.
 Ibuprofen and other NSAID reduce the activity of satellite cells, cells that are actively involved in promoting muscle growth.

 Why are NSAID a problem?
 These medications reduce inflammation.
 We know that inflammation is harmful to the body but mild inflammation right after a workout may be a stimulus for adaptations to take place.
 Oxidative stress creates inflammation, which is why taking antioxidants may reduce adaptations to exercise as well.
 As Dr. Shoenfeld points out, taking an occasional ibuprofen probably won’t majorly impact muscle growth but taking them on a daily basis could.
-Plus, we now know that NSAID have potentially serious side effects – an increase in blood pressure, kidney issues, bleeding from the digestive tract.
+Plus, we now know that NSAID has potentially serious side effects – an increase in blood pressure, kidney issues, bleeding from the digestive tract.
 In addition, they seem to raise the risk of heart attack and stroke as well.
-Irrespective of how they impact exercise adaptations, it’s not wise to take them, even ibuprofen, unless you really need them.
+Irrespective of how they impact exercise adaptations, it’s not wise to take them, even ibuprofen unless you really need them.

-What about Ice Baths?
+Exercise Recovery: What about Ice Baths?

-Another recovery strategy that some people use after a tough workout is to take an ice bath.
+Another exercise recovery strategy that some people use after a tough workout is to take an ice bath.
 The purpose of exposing your muscles to cold temperatures after a tough workout is to reduce muscle inflammation.
 However, ice baths may have a similar effect to NSAID on muscle growth.
 In a study presented at the 2014 American College of Sports Medicine, researchers found that taking ice baths suppressed the cell signaling inside the muscle needed for optimal muscle growth in response to training.
 After three months of training, the group that took ice baths made fewer muscle gains as well.
 However, there’s less evidence that ice baths interfere with adaptations to endurance exercise.
 One study involving cyclists found no clear-cut evidence that they do.